 Guildhall Winchester, The Broadway, Winchester, Hampshire SO23 9GH

 There are a range of car parks in the centre of town (click here for a link to Winchester City Council car parks) plus three well serviced Park & Ride sites on the outskirts, whose buses drop off outside the Guildhall.
-The most convenient car parks to the venue are the Chesil multi-storey, Colebrook Street and The Brooks (Friarsgate has now closed).
-PLEASE NOTE that Winchester can get extremely busy at this time of year so please leave plenty of extra time and try to travel at non-peak times.
+The most convenient car parks to the venue are the Chesil multi-storey, Colebrook Street, Friarsgate and The Brooks.
+PLEASE NOTE that Winchester is extremely busy at this time of year, especially in a car, so please leave plenty of extra time and try to travel at non-peak times.
 Also, please DO NOT drink and drive: plan ahead to avoid this, by using public transport or staying over.

-Winchester train station is located at the top of town, approximately ten minutes on foot or five by taxi.
+Winchester train station is located at the top of town, approximately ten to fifteen minutes on foot or five by taxi.

-Southwest trains operate regular services from London Waterloo via Clapham, Woking and Basingstoke.
+Southwestern Railways operate regular services from London Waterloo via Clapham, Woking and Basingstoke.
 To the south and west, trains continue directly to Southampton (and the airport), Brockenhurst (for the New Forest), Portsmouth Harbour and Weymouth.
-Journey time from Waterloo is usually around one hour but there can be engineering works at the weekends so please do check on this nearer the time.
+Journey time from Waterloo is usually around one hour but there can be engineering works (or sometimes industrial strike action) at the weekends so please do check on this nearer the time.